mandouss/sakai-client/Readme.md

 After standing up a server we had to redirect users to a webpage associated with Box.
 For greater detail, please look at the Server Setup section of the README.

-# Code To Create Folders Programmatically
+# Function: Create Box Folders and Invite Collaborators

 This section explains the Java backend and how we compiled files in order to have our server work successfully.The Box_Connect_Input folder contains Java source code as well as the correct JAR files and other dependencies to correctly use Box's Java SDK.
 Through Box's Java API